FlowSearch: Advancing deep research with dynamic structured knowledge flow

 After the execution of node $v_i$, its execution state $s_i$ (either success or failure) is updated.
 If the execution succeeds, the resulting knowledge—either retrieved or derived through reasoning—is distilled into a summarized knowledge context $c_i$, which serves as input for the subsequent execution of the nodes that depend on it.
 Formally, given $G_t=(V_t, E_t)$ in the $t$-th Knowledge Collector and Flow Refiner iteration, the execution of node $v_i$ can be described as:

 where $t_i$ and $d_i$ are the task type and task description of node $v_i$, $f^{exec}(\cdot)$ is the LLM executor with tools depending on the context knowledge $\{c_j|(v_j \rightarrow v_i) \in E_t\}$.
-After the parallel execution of all the outermost executable nodes, a flow refinement will be conducted based on the newly obtained knowledge, which will be detailed as follows.
+After the parallel execution of all the outermost executable nodes, a flow refinement will be conducted based on the newly obtained knowledge, which will be described in Sec.~\ref{sec:refiner}.